lingtalfi/Light_BreezeGenerator/personal/mydoc/pages/ling-breeze-generator.md

 The default value is false.

 If true, the generated objects will overwrite previously the generated objects (based on the configuration).

+### useMicroPermission

+Whether to use the micro-permission checking.
+The default value is true.

+This system uses the [micro-permission recommended notation for database](https://github.com/lingtalfi/Light_MicroPermission/blob/master/doc/pages/recommended-micropermission-notation.md#database-interaction).

 ### generate